Águilas

 Multiple EMT lines covering main streets

 Latina is a large district encompassing a variety of distinct neighborhoods.
 Areas like Puerta del Ángel sit right across the river from the center, offering incredible views and rapid access to the city core.
-Moving further out, neighborhoods like Lucero, Aluche, Los Cármenes, Campamento, and Las Águilas provide a quieter, deeply residential, mid-century environment tailored for everyday local living.
+Moving further out, neighborhoods like Lucero, Aluche, Los Cármenes, Campamento, and Águilas provide a quieter, deeply residential, mid-century environment tailored for everyday local living.

 The "Brooklyn" of Madrid.